memor24/terraform-onpremise/01_Docker/README.md

 # Docker
-This will create Docker resources to run a container on a local network.
+This will create Docker resources to run a container on a local network. \
+The created container(s) can be scaled with Docker Swarm or Kubernetes.

 ## Local Docker Setup